 Can You Get Sick from a Dog Kiss?

 One specific bacterium to be aware of is Capnocytophaga canimorsus.
 This is a commensal bacterium in the mouths of dogs and cats.
-It rarely causes illness in the animals themselves, but in humans, it can cause severe sepsis, especially if it enters through a dog bite or by licking an open wound.
+It rarely causes illness in the animals themselves, but in humans, it can cause severe sepsis if it enters through a dog bite or an open wound.
+While rare, these infections can be serious.
+This is why managing human-dog interactions carefully is best.

 I always advise clients to avoid letting dogs lick their faces, especially near the mouth, nose, or eyes, where mucous membranes can absorb bacteria more easily.
-It is also essential to wash your hands after messy play or handling dog toys, which are often coated in dried saliva and bacteria.
+It is also helpful to wash your hands after messy play or handling dog toys, which are often coated in dried saliva and bacteria.
+This is a simple step for daily wellness.

-Key Takeaway: While rare, zoonotic infections like Capnocytophaga can be transmitted via dog saliva, making "dog kisses" risky for vulnerable people.
+Key Takeaway: While rare, zoonotic infections can be transmitted via dog saliva, making "dog kisses" a potential risk for vulnerable people.

 Supporting Oral and Gut Health Together

 Since the mouth is the start of the digestive tract, oral health and gut health are inextricably linked.
-A dog with poor oral hygiene swallows billions of pathogenic bacteria daily, which can disturb the gut microbiome.
-This is why I emphasise a holistic approach.
+A dog with poor oral hygiene swallows high amounts of bacteria daily, which can disturb the gut microbiome.
+This is why I support a holistic approach, often discussed in our gut health guides.

-Maintaining a healthy microbiome helps manage the bacterial load systemically.
-You can read more about nutrition and gut health in our detailed guides to understand why this balance is so critical.
+Maintaining a balanced microbiome helps manage the bacterial load systemically.
+You can read more about the science of Juno to understand why this balance is so critical for long-term health.

 Key Takeaway: Oral health impacts gut health; using a comprehensive supplement can help support the entire microbiome, not just fresh breath.